 \section{Relaxed quantum \& classical sets}

-\textit{Relaxed quantum set.} We now characterise a more general quantum set, for which we only probabilistically know $J$.
+\textit{Relaxed quantum set.} We now characterize a more general quantum set, for which we only probabilistically know $J$.
 We consider the set of correlations such that the probability that $J_{\lambda}\leq J$ is at least $1-\omega$, where $0\leq \omega<1$:

 where the second sum ranges over the values of $\lambda$ for which $J_\lambda\leq J$.
 We have labeled this first type of error $\omega$, in order to signify that it refers to a genuine, \textit{ontic} randomness, such as that associated with e.g.\ bounding the photon number when measuring single-mode coherent states.
 Note that the {correlations} $\mathbf{E}$ are convex mixtures (weighted by the probabilities) of $\mathbf{E}_\lambda$.
 Therefore we claim that the probabilistic correlations are of the following form: